INFORMSJoC/2023.0195/README.md

 # Divide-and-Contrast: A Machine Learning Method for Text-based Risk Prediction Using Earnings Conference Call Transcripts

+This archive is distributed in association with the INFORMS Journal on Computing under the MIT License.

 This repo provides a reference implementation of **CML-Risk** as described in the paper "Divide-and-Contrast: A Machine Learning Method for Text-based Risk Prediction Using Earnings Conference Call Transcripts":

 ![Contrastive Objectives](pics/joc_figure.png)